KlaudiaZwierz/KlaudiaZwierz/README.md

-<h1> Portfolio </h1>
 <h2> About Me </h2>
-Hi!
 My name is Klaudia Zwierz.
 I am at the beginning of my professional career related to software testing.
 Previously, I worked as a customer service specialist.
 I want to develop my testing and technical skills.
 Below is my experience so far from the courses and personal research.
 <h2> Courses </h2>
 <li> CODERS LAB SZKOŁA IT, KURS TESTER AUTOMATYZUJĄCY </li>
 <li> CODERS LAB SZKOŁA IT, KURS TESTER MANUALNY </li>